Posted by Sedgwick’s temporary housing division on

-Wildfire season is lasting longer and becoming more of a major cost driver for insurers in the U.S. Many adjusters and first responders use Temporary Accommodations for CAT relocation while on assignment, giving our CareTAkers first-hand stories from both survivors and first responders.
+Wildfire season is lasting longer and becoming more of a major cost driver for insurers in the U.S. Many adjusters and first responders use Sedgwick’s temporary housing division for CAT relocation while on assignment, giving our CareTAkers first-hand stories from both survivors and first responders.
 Even though there have been a smaller number of individual property-damaging wildfires in recent years, these traumatic catastrophes have been spreading faster and farther at dramatic rates.
 In 2017 the record for the most acres burned in the U.S. was almost broken.
 The December 2017 Thomas Fire was the largest in California’s state history until last week when the Mendocino Complex Fire grew to over 350,000 acres.
-Temporary Accommodations has been able to care for CAT teams and displaced families by making temporary housing arrangements for all corners of the insurance industry.
+Sedgwick’s temporary housing division has been able to care for CAT teams and displaced families by making temporary housing arrangements for all corners of the insurance industry.

 Over two million homes in California are currently at high risk of being damaged by multiple wildfires across the state.
 Many dense forests have grown around residential areas, logging restrictions have increased, and the region has experienced a dry summer.
 Last year around ten million acres of the United States were burned in wildfires, much of it in California and along the West Coast.
 On July 23rd The Carr Fire was started after a driver failed to notice sparks flying off a flat tire scraping across the road near Highway 299 and Carr Powerhouse Road.
 The fire’s proximity to Redding, California (with a population around 100,000) increased the severity of its destruction, as we similarly saw with The Tubbs Fire’s proximity to Santa Rosa, Napa, and Sonoma Valleys in October 2017.